 In order to apply with European Directives relating to air quality, the EPA manages the National Ambient Air Quality Network and measures the levels of a number of atmospheric pollutants at locations across the country.
-The current air quality in the Rural West Air Quality Region is identified by the EPA as being Good.
+The current air quality in Limerick City is identified by the EPA as being good.